-5. To keep all your data within the viewing window, click the Toggle auto-ranging button profiles within the selected time section maintain their optimal vertical zoom.
+5. To keep all your data within the viewing window, click the Toggle auto-ranging button .
+When it is on, all profiles within the selected time section maintain their optimal vertical zoom.

 Click again to disable.
 Disabling the auto-ranging of the axis can be useful for looking at trends in data.
 Zooming in or out of an individual channel will disable auto-ranging for that channel.